oconnor663/bao/README.md

 Bao (rhymes with bough 🌳) is a general-purpose cryptographic tree hash.
 Here's the [full specification](docs/spec.md) and a [talk about the design](https://youtu.be/Dya9c2DXMqQ).
-Unlike a serial hash function, a tree hash allows the implementation to split up the input and work in parallel.
+Unlike a serial hash function, a tree hash allows the implementation to split up its input and work in parallel.
 On modern hardware with multiple cores and SIMD instructions, that makes a dramatic difference in performance: